KnapsackPro/knapsack/README.md

 ### How to update existing knapsack report for a few test files?

-You may want to look at solution in [this issue](https://github.com/ArturT/knapsack/issues/34).
+You may want to look at monkey patch in [this issue](https://github.com/ArturT/knapsack/issues/34).
 Take into account that there are some cons of this approach.

 ## Gem tests